damlaendre/ist/content/en/travel.md

 The second, much further away airport is the Istanbul Airport (IST), from which there is no direct public transportation to the city.
 The airport is also 3 hours away from "central" Istanbul.
 Still there are airport shuttles to central locations from this airport as well.

+Merve has prepared the attached pdf to help you navigate the trip from Istanbul Airport or from the Sabiha Gökcen airport to Üsküdar.
+You can [download it here](/ist/assets/pdf/transport_to_Uskudar.pdf)

 ## Getting around in Istanbul

 One needs an Istanbulkart to use the public transportation.
 This you can get from the machines at the airport.
 You can then connect it to the application on your phone and connect it to your credit card as well.
 If you choose, you can also put money into your card from the machines at the entrance/exit of subway stations, ferries/motoboats, and metrobuses.
 They can be used on almost every public transportation vehicle, excluding the Dolmuş - Minibuses.